Types of GST in India- CGST, SGST, IGST and UTGST Explained

 What is the Union Territory Goods and Services Tax (UTGST)?

-Union Territory Goods and Services Tax or UTGST is similar to SGST.
+Union Territory Goods and Services Tax or UTGST is a type of GST that is similar to SGST.
 The only difference is that the tax revenue goes to the treasury for the respective administration of the union territory where the goods or services have finally been consumed.
 There is a key difference between union territory and states.
 The Union Territory directly comes under the supervision of the Central Government and does not have its own elected government as in the case of States.

 UGST is also charged at the same rates of CGST.
 But, amongst UTGST or SGST, only one at a time shall be levied together with CGST in each case.